maydogan17/Deciphering-Distant-Aliens-26/README.md

 2: a,bcb,abc,abc => 0,0,1,1
 3: ab,cba,bca,bc => 0,0,0,0

-If we run the brute force algorithm, which does not turn back while searching as it is mentioned above, in each these cases, then we will get the maximun consequtive word numbers for each.
+If we run the brute force algorithm, which does not turn back while searching as it is mentioned above, in each these cases, then we will get the maximum consequtive word numbers for each.
 Afterwards, we will choose the biggest one.

 This approach will solve the problem with intersecting words and problem with tokens.